steebchen/kubectl/README.md

-# Github Action for Kubernetes CLI
+# GitHub Action for Kubernetes CLI

-This action provides `kubectl` for Github Actions.
+This action provides `kubectl` for GitHub Actions.

+## Upgrading from v1 to v2

+If you upgrade from v1 to v2, note that you need to specify new variables via `with`, namely `version`, `config`, and `command`.
+See below for an example.

 ## Usage